The Tools of Recovery (abridged)

 The World Service Office is here to support you in your efforts to carry the message of hope and recovery.
 This form of service will add to your own program of recovery!
 All you need is a desire to stop eating compulsively and the willingness to start the meeting.

-It contains items to help get your meeting off to a good start.
-The kit also includes Where Do I Start? and the Suggested Meeting Format.
-You will also receive a sampling of our pamphlets.
-(Note: Your service body may offer these materials for a lower cost.)
+The kit contains materials designed to help your meeting get off to a strong and organized start.
+It includes Where Do I Start?, the Suggested Meeting Format, and a selection of our pamphlets.
+Please note that your local service body may offer these materials at a lower cost.

-Purchase the OA Handbook for Members, Groups, and Service Bodies, item #120 at US$13 (plus shipping and handling).
+Purchase the OA Handbook for Members, Groups, and Service Bodies, item #120 at $13 (plus shipping and handling).

-The OA Handbook will come in handy with ideas for spreading the news in your community about the meeting and as a guide to your group as it grows.
-The OA Handbook is also available in e-book format.
-Visit bookstore.oa.org for more information.
+The OA Handbook is a valuable resource filled with ideas to help you share information about your meeting within your community and to guide your group as it grows.
+The Handbook is also available in e‑book format.

 Find a meeting space.